sketchfab/unreal-plugin/README.md

 1. In the Unreal Editor go to the Content Browser at the bottom.
 1. Select Import.
-1. Choose a glTF 2.0 file to loading (*.gltf).
+1. Choose a glTF 2.0 file to load (*.gltf).
 1. Leave "Generate Unique Path Per Mesh" unchecked to load the file in as a single mesh.
-Uncheck to create a new asset per mesh.
+Check to create a new asset per mesh.
 1. Press Import.

 - "Apply World Transform To Geometry" is currently not finished.
 Please ignore for now.
-- "Materials": This currently does nothing.

-* Note: Objects are currently scaled up by a factor of 100.
+- Note: Objects are currently scaled up by a factor of 100.
 This may be removed in future.

 ## Shipping The PreBuilt Plugin